Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 /* log : [ 4, 5, 6 ] */
 ```

-The `vector1` vector simultaneously used as a container to store the result and as one of the arguments of a mathematical function.
+Vector `vector1` is used simultaneously as a container to store the result and as one of the arguments of a mathematical function.

 ### The adapter is an abstraction

-The vector can also be specified via an adapter.
-An adapter is a special object that is needed to make algorithms more abstract, and it uses the same code for very different formats of vector initializing.
+The vector can also be specified with the help of an adapter.
+An adapter is a special object to make algorithms more abstract and to use the same code for very different formats of vector specifying.

 ```js
 var array1 = [ 1, 2, 3 ];